AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     getLastRequests(): ServerTelemetryEntity;
     getRegionDiscoveryFields(): string;
     incrementCacheHits(): number;
-    static maxErrorsToSend(serverTelemetryEntity: ServerTelemetryEntity): number;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static maxErrorsToSend(serverTelemetryEntity: ServerTelemetryEntity): number;
     setCacheOutcome(cacheOutcome: CacheOutcome): void;
-    updateRegionDiscoveryMetadata(regionDiscoveryMetadata: RegionDiscoveryMetadata): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen updateRegionDiscoveryMetadata(regionDiscoveryMetadata: RegionDiscoveryMetadata): void;
 }

+// Warning: (ae-missing-release-tag) "ServerTelemetryRequest" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type ServerTelemetryRequest = {
     clientId: string;